-Welcome to Coburg High School, a school with a distinctive culture of students learning together and supporting and encouraging each other to do their best and of staff working and learning together to develop a clear, cohesive and comprehensive curriculum, to support the health and wellbeing of students, and to challenge our students to reach their learning potential.
+Welcome to Coburg High School, a school with a distinctive culture of students learning together and supporting and encouraging each other to do their best.
+At our school, staff work collaboratively to develop a comprehensive and cohesive curriculum, support the health and wellbeing of students, and challenge our students to reach their potential.

-Coburg High School is a purpose-built, contemporary and state-of-the-art learning environment with ubiquitous access to technology through a Bring Your Own Mac program, flexible and open Learning Commons and specialist classrooms, science laboratories, art rooms, dance and performance spaces, and a theatrette.
-The school is set within expansive well-kept grounds with a gymnasium, oval, multiple basketball courts and nearby access to tennis courts and swimming pools.
+Coburg High School is a purpose-built, contemporary and state-of-the-art learning environment with ubiquitous access to technology through a Bring Your Own Mac program, flexible learning spaces, classrooms and specialist science laboratories, art rooms, dance and performance spaces, and a theatrette.
+The school is set within wonderful, expansive and well-kept grounds with a gymnasium, oval and multiple outdoor courts.

 Communication is essential and our website is an important means by which we communicate with the school community.
-For current parents, students and staff our Compass portal and our wikis are the main means of communication, with access to curriculum, policies, updates and announcements.
-Our newsletter is now being published on a more regular basis to share student achievements and learning, reflect on school events, and provide additional information about upcoming activities.
+For current parents, students and staff, our Compass portal and curriculum wikis are the main means of communication, with access to curriculum, assessment information, ongoing reporting, policies, updates and announcements.
+Our newsletter is published on a regular basis in the News section to share student achievements and learning, reflect on school events and activities, and provide additional information about upcoming opportunities for students.

 Coburg High School